gvwilson/sensibleadventures/misc/bear-02.md

 Noxy smiled.
 "He's healing well," she said aloud.
 "But I should take him up just to see.
 We can go up together after lunch if he's better," she added quickly as the princess began to pout.
 "Besides, he needs to eat."
-It was true---Cloak was as dry as cotton wool.
+It was true---Charger was as dry as cotton wool.
 No matter how sore he was, he needed to find a pond somewhere and get some sunshine.